 There can often be a tendency on the part of a law firm to want to change people. for example, many law firm managers think they can turn an employee with a poor work ethic into a good work ethic by speaking loudly (or openly) as to the issue.
 Others think they can turn an employee with a negative attitude into a positive attitude by speaking openly with them about it through sit-down meetings, mentorship, training, self-help recordings, and other candid communication.

 This natural tendency to want to change people makes sense.
 It is based on the idea of compassion.
 It’s based on a viewpoint that law firm managers have the ability to make an impact, make somebody better and more productive in the workplace.
 Who wouldn’t want to believe this could work?

 While this is with all the best of intentions, this is rarely a pathway of long-term management success for employees who fall significantly below the desired standards.
 There might be times where an employer can make an employee mildly better (even if just temporarily).
-Some employees can also be taught how to smooth out their rough edges.
-For example, some employees can taught to be more efficient.
-Other employees, over time, might be able to mature through real world experience.
+Some employees can also be taught how to smooth out their rough edges. for example, some employees can be taught to be more efficient.
+Other employees, over time, might be able to mature through real-world experience.
 But these employees truly have to desire to improve.

 Some employees might even resent the compassionate attempts a law firm might make to make them better.
 Versus taking it constructively, the employee might even misinterpret it, become skeptical of the law firm’s intentions (even when noble) and reject the good faith attempts.